 THE SF MARKET PROGRAMS

-As we invest and plan for the future of The SF Market, we continue to focus our efforts on increasing the impact of our programs, which include: maximizing food recovery, creating and linking job opportunities, connecting with local farmers, and supporting healthy retail and food policy efforts.
+As we invest and plan for the future of The SF Market, we continue to focus our efforts on increasing the impact of our programs, which include: maximizing food recovery, leading educational tours, creating and linking job opportunities, connecting with local farmers, and supporting healthy retail and food policy efforts.

 Food Recovery Project: Keeping Healthy, Edible Produce Out of the Waste Stream

 The Food Recovery Project reduces the amount of food entering the waste stream by redistributing produce that would otherwise be composted to partner organizations that use it to make healthy meals for vulnerable San Francisco populations.
 Many times when fruits and vegetables are no longer sellable wholesale, they are still perfectly edible, nutritious and great tasting food; the project seeks to make sure this produce becomes food, not waste.

 For more information about our